manuelz120/hackvent-2019/03/README.md

 **Flag:** HV19{h01d-th3-d00r-4204-ld4Y}

 ### Bonus
-IF we look at the code in the Hodor-Repository, we can see that during execution the whole program is translated back to JavaScript and executed using `eval`.
+If we look at the code in the Hodor-Repository, we can see that during execution the whole program is translated back to JavaScript and executed using `eval`.
 This way, we can easily recover the original JS code:

 ```javascript
 var html = `Awesome, you decoded Hodors language!